Our Facilities and Other Resources

 The Department of Biostatistics at Vanderbilt University Medical Center was established in 2003.
 The department offers a full array of biostatistics, bioinformatics, and data management expertise, with an emphasis on long-term collaborative relationships with physician-scientists and other investigators in advancing biomedical knowledge and personalized health.
 Our faculty and staff work closely and extensively with biomedical research personnel around the world to develop novel statistical and bioinformatic methods and tools and to address complex questions with reproducible research and rigorous analysis.

 The department is home to the Vanderbilt Biostatistics Data Coordinating Center, the Biostatistics Collaboration Center (a recharge center), the Center for Quantitative Sciences, and VANGARD (Vanderbilt Technologies for Advanced Genomics Analysis and Research Design).
 In addition, we operate the Data Science Shared Resource for Vanderbilt-Ingram Cancer Center, the Statistics and Methodology Core for Vanderbilt Kennedy Center, and the Biostatistics Shared Resource for the Vanderbilt Institute for Clinical and Translational Research (VICTR) Methods program.
-Our personnel consist of 48 primary faculty; more than 50 biostatisticians, health services research analysts, and statistical genetic analysts; 14 information technology (IT) staff members; and 8 administrative team members.
+Our personnel includes 49 primary faculty; more than 50 biostatisticians, health services research analysts, and statistical genetic analysts; 14 information technology (IT) staff members; and 8 administrative team members.
 Our graduate program is ranked 13th in the nation and has awarded 30 doctoral degrees and nearly 40 master's degrees since its founding in 2011, with many alumni now rising stars in academia and industry.

 Information Technology: The department’s application and cloud computing developers, project managers, and quality assurance analysts collaborate with biostatisticians and biomedical researchers to build and leverage IT solutions for data collection and statistical analysis, including popular open-source packages at CRAN, GitHub, and elsewhere.
 Our team’s broad range of skills facilitate their integration into biomedical research groups: these include a wide array of programming languages and techniques to support database design, statistical programming, web applications, and high-performance computing.
 Team members have extensive experience in organizing and assembling information from disparate sources into analysis-ready data sets and are committed to compliance with data privacy rules and regulations.